 The best way to Island hop is also by flying between islands.

-To find the best flights, I always use Skyscanner which allows us to pick a destination and the days (or month) I want to travel.
+To find the best flights, I always use Skyscanner, which allows us to pick a destination and the days (or months) I want to travel.
 It then tells you the cheapest flights for those travel times.

 Where to Stay in Kauai For 3 Days

 During our time in Kauai, we stayed at The Royal Sonesta Kauai Resort Lihue (Used to be a Marriott Resort).
 The resort was huge and absolutely beautiful!
 It might have been the nicest Resort we have ever been to!
 We had a private cove beach, tons of pools, and a jungle vibe.

 We did have to pay each day to have our car parked (which we found at all resorts), but we couldn’t have been happier with our experience at the Resort!